ebiggers/avl_tree/README.md

 # License

-This code and its accompanying files are released into the public domain.
+This code and its accompanying files have been released into the public domain.
-They are provided as-is, with no warranty whatsoever.

-# Projects using this code

-I use this code in wimlib (https://wimlib.net), a library for reading and writing Windows Imaging (WIM) archives.
-It is used in critical code that indexes files in directories by name, so it has been well tested.
+There is NO WARRANTY, to the extent permitted by law.
+See the CC0 Public Domain Dedication in the COPYING file for details.